dblim/cs229project-lim-lundgren/README.md

 # CS 229 (Machine Learning, Spring 2019) Final Project.
+# Title: Algorithmic Trading using LSTM-Models for Intraday Stock Predictions

 This is the repository for my final project for CS 229.
 It is joint with Justin Lundgren.